 - 1. Keystore file should be limited with read and write rights only for the user as whom the RD service runs and no other user accounts should have access to the file/store. - 2.
 The RD service should run as a user account who does not have login privileges. - 3.
 Keystore password has to be complex and auto generated.
 The following list of approaches are possible: - a.
-A combination of random data, user credentials and device identification data -derived key using identities (MAC, bluetooth, harddisk serial number, processor id and other device id's) that exist within the system.
+A combination of random data, user credentials and device identification data -derived key using identities (MAC, bluetooth, hard disk serial number, processor id and other device id's) that exist within the system.
 The logic how key is derived using these values has to be obfuscated to avoid any possible security threats. - b.
 The Key derivation logic should be in a compiled native machine dependent and can not be an open api. - c.
 The password should be changed for every Key rotation. - d.
 White cryptography to derive the password. - e.
 The password should be more than 16 characters in length and should contain minimum of 3 special characters, small letters, capital letters and numbers - f.
-A server side logic to help with opening the keystore. - 4.
-The RD service should fail its integrity check upon the keystore file permissions not correct or has unwanted access and should inform the server about such failures.
+A server side logic could be built to help with opening the keystore. - 4.
+The permission to access keystore should be restricted to the RD service.
+Any violation of the same should be detected by the RD service and it should inform the server about such failures.
 This failure would be tracked as an incident by the device provider.

 - 5. All type of access and access attempts to the keystore should have audit logs. - 6.
 The private key should not be extractable (wrapped or direct) - 7.
-It is recommended that key pair is generated inside the capture\n\sign service.
-If key pairs are generated on management server, then private key must be returned and MUST BE strongly encrypted using AES-256 session key generated at the client.
+It is mandated that key pair is generated inside the capture_n_sign service.
 Note that device authentication must be performed before allowing any connection to management server, - 8.
 The keystore has to be cleared and zeroed in case the RD service is deleted.

-7 Register & DeRegister API
+7 Register & De-Register API